marianast97/VisualizationLiteracy/README.md

 - Personalized content via assessment token
 - Visual feedback of user progress and score

+## 📁 Repository Structure

+Each folder includes an **identical structure** for modular learning content (e.g., `LearningContent/`, `Modules/`, `.streamlit/`).
+This redundancy was necessary to support the **independent deployment** of each interface in Streamlit Cloud.
+The **only file that differentiates each version is `Home.py`**, which contains the implementation logic specific to its degree of guidance.

 ## 🚀 Try the Interfaces

 When clicking on the links below, you have access to the interfaces presenting the guidance based on a dummy assessment.